Cubeir/Minecraft-RTX-Bug-Tracking/README.md

 ## 🟥 Unresolved

 These issues have been reported on Mojira, regardless of confirmation status, they remain unresolved.
 (Sorted based on severity, from highest to lowest).
-You will need to login or create a new Mojira account to be able to vote.
+You will need to login or create an account to be able to vote.

 - [MCPE-194207](https://bugs.mojang.com/browse/MCPE/issues/MCPE-194207) - Placing or breaking blocks causes surrounding blocks to flicker with Ray Tracing enabled
 - [MCPE-227510](https://bugs.mojang.com/browse/MCPE/issues/MCPE-227510) - The block destruction (breaking) animated texture overlay appears glitchy with Ray Tracing